 I’m a millennial, first-generation, two-time college graduate, and a student affairs professional.
 Throughout the four years of my undergrad, I made the most of my college experience in and out of the classroom as a communication major.
 I ended with a 3.83 cumulative grade point average and graduated in four years.
 I owe my

 My inspiration for pursuing a career in student affairs and higher education can be traced back through many paths.
 Various departments and organizations I have worked with have contributed to my love for working with students.
 Reflecting back on what I did during my undergraduate years, it is hard to believe that I fit so much into such little time.
 Each of my leadership roles helped me to understand and appreciate the student affairs practitioner’s role in a student’s academic success, student leadership, and personal development.

 In between my undergrad and first full-time position years, I went away to Florida.
 I completed my graduate education in May 2018 and earned a Masters of Education in Curriculum & Instruction, with a concentration in College Student Affairs program at the University of South Florida (Tampa, FL).
-I am working as a graduate assistant in the Housing & Residential Education department at USF as the Graduate Assistant for Leadership Education.
-My role revolves around advising RHA and NRHH at USF.
+While there, I worked in the Residential Education department as the Graduate Assistant for Leadership Education.
+My role revolved around advising RHA and NRHH at USF.
 Having dedicated much of my own undergrad to these organizations, I have seen first hand how they specifically, and student organizations overall, can positively impact student success.
 Beyond that, I believe being a part of these organizations provided me with a holistic education on topics such as diversity, social justice, group dynamics, and, of course, effective leadership.

-Currently my immediate career goals are to continue working with student leadership in university housing, even post-grad.
 While a lot of focus is placed on first year experiences, student leadership is an area where we can provide quality experiences for students beyond their first year.
 With the mound of research supporting student involvement to increase student success, we should be doing everything we can do make sure students are engaged throughout their college years and not just in their first.
 I also recognize there is a lack of research targeting residential student leadership programs – RHA, NRHH, hall council, NACURH, etc. – and I hope to help change that by adding my own research to this area in the near future.